-752.41. (a) Where the donee of a general power of appointment appoints to a trustee upon a trust which fails, there is a resulting trust in favor of the donee or his .estate, unless either the creating instrument or the instrument of appointment manifests an inconsistent intent.

-(b) Where the donee of a general power of appointment makes an ineffective appointment other than to a trustee upon a trust which fails, the property passes to the donee or his estate if the instrument of appointment manifests an intent to assume control of the appointive assets for all purposes and not only for the limited purpose of giving effect to the expressed appointment, unless the creating instrument manifests a contrary intent.
+- 1389.3. (a) Except as provided in subdivisions (b) and (c), when the donee of a discretionary power of appointment fails to appoint the property, releases the entire power, or makes an ineffective appointment, the appointive assets pass to the person or persons named by the donor as takers in default or, if there are none, revert to the donor. - (b) When the donee of a general power of appointment appoints to a trustee upon a trust which fails, there is a resulting trust in favor of the donee or his estate unless either the creating instrument or the instrument of appointment manifests an inconsistent intent. - (c) When the donee of a general power of appointment makes an ineffective appointment other than to a trustee upon a trust which fails, the appointive property passes to the donee or his estate if the instrument of appointment manifests an intent to assume control of the appointive assets for all purposes and not only for the limited purpose of giving effect to the expressed appointment unless the creating instrument manifests a contrary intent.